OpenDrupal/Curriculum/README.md

 > What's a **curriculum**?
 > In our context, a curriculum a set of learning outcomes, grouped by career path.
-> The goal is not to create learning materials, but a shared roadmap toward becoming a proficient Drupal Site Builder / Module Developer / ...
+> The goal is not to create learning materials, but a shared roadmap toward becoming a proficient Site Builder / Module Developer / ...

 For the time being, developing the curriculum is this project's main focus.